Supreme Court conservatives seem to side with website designer who doesn't want to work with same-sex couples

 Justice Amy Coney Barrett told a lawyer for the designer that her "strongest ground" is that the designer's work is "custom."

+Justice Clarence Thomas spoke about the history of public accommodation laws intersecting with the First Amendment.
+"This is not a restaurant, this is not a riverboat or a train," he said.

 On one side of the dispute is the designer, Lorie Smith, whose business is called 303 Creative.
-She says she has not yet moved forward with an expansion into wedding websites because she is worried about violating a Colorado public accommodations law.
-She says the law compels her to express messages that are inconsistent with her beliefs.
-The state and supporters of LGBTQ rights respond that Smith is simply seeking a license to discriminate in the marketplace.
+She said she has not yet moved forward with an expansion into wedding websites because she is worried about violating a Colorado public accommodations law.
+She said the law compels her to express messages that are inconsistent with her beliefs.
+The state and supporters of LGBTQ rights responded that Smith is simply seeking a license to discriminate in the marketplace.
 They said the law covers a businessperson's conduct, not their speech.

 The case comes as supporters of LGBTQ rights fear the 6-3 conservative majority -- fresh off its decision to reverse a near 50-year-old abortion precedent -- may be setting its sights on ultimately reversing a landmark 2015 opinion called Obergefell v.
 Hodges that cleared the way for same-sex marriage nationwide.

-Justice Ketanji Brown Jackson asked about a photographer's booth in a mall that sought to capture the feelings of a bygone era and only wanted White children to be photographed on Santa's lap.
+Justice Ketanji Brown Jackson asked about a photographer's business in a mall that sought to capture the feelings of a bygone era and only wanted White children to be photographed on Santa's lap. " This business," she said, "wants to express its own view of nostalgia about Christmases past by reproducing classic 1940's and 1950's Santa scenes, they do it in sepia tone and they are customizing each one."
 She pressed if the photographer could draw up a sign that said "only White" kids could participate.

 The House this week is expected to pass a bill that requires states to recognize another state's legal marriage if Obergefell were ever overturned.
 The bill would then go to the White House for President Joe Biden's signature.